Customizing the behavior of cached fields

 and so on).
 The number

-argument is a key argument for this field, because it is used when calculating the field's result:
+argument is a key argument for this field, because its value affects the field's return value:

 An example of a non-key argument is an access token, which is used to authorize a query but not to calculate its result.
 If monthForNumber